microsoft/tilecode/manual.md

 ## Play Game

 The play button runs your game in full screen mode.
 Press B to exit the game.

+## Settings

+Once you get used to the features available in TileWorld, you can turn off the help suggestions via the gear wheel on your game's home page.

 # Coding in TileWorld {#coding}